Wiremu Tamihana: Later life and legacy

-In 1865 the Pai Mārire movement (commonly known as Hauhau) was active on the Eastern Bay of Plenty and at Opotiki on 2 March shot, hanged and decapitated the German-born Rev. Carl Sylvius Völkner.
+In 1865 the Pai Mārire movement (commonly known as Hauhau) was active on the Eastern Bay of Plenty and at Ōpōtiki on 2 March shot, hanged and decapitated the German-born Rev. Carl Sylvius Völkner.
 Following the so-called Völkner Incident, Tamihana separated himself from the Pai Mārire movement and returned to his land.

 Tamihana became ill in July 1866 but despite this continued to play a role in tribal matters.
 He intervened in disputes between Tauranga Maori and surveyors and attend hearings at the Native Land Court.
 He died at Turanga-o-moana, near Peria, on 27 December 1866.
 By 1873, Waikato rebels had 120,000 acres of land returned and in 1926 and 1946 were paid large sums of cash annually as full and final payment for land.
 Tamihana's iwi Ngāti Hauā were keen land sellers and this later bought them into conflict with Ngāti Maniapoto over the issue of land ownership or mana whenua.
 Tupu Taingakawa was one of Tamihana's sons.

 Tamihana continues to be recognised today, with the NZ Herald naming him one of the 10 greatest New Zealanders of the past 150 years and the new main connector road between SH21 (Airport Road) and Devine Road running along the public reserve in the heart of Tamahere bears his name : Wiremu Tamihana Drive.